kirstvh/MultiplexCrisprDOE/README.md

 It provides simulation- and BioCCP-based approaches for computing the minimal plant library size that guarantees full combinatorial coverage in multiplex CRISPR/Cas experiments in plants.

 ## Content
-All functions belonging to the simulation- and BioCCP-based approaches can be found in the file `MultiplexCrisprDOE.jl`.
+All functions belonging to the simulation- and BioCCP-based approaches are documented in the file `MultiplexCrisprDOE.jl`.
 A short description of all functions is provided in the Table below.

 Function name    | Short description
 ---------------- | -----------------